meaviral17/LingualLens-Project/README.md

 ### 3. Azure App Service
 - Functioning as the hosting platform for the application's user interface, Azure App Service streamlines deployment and ensures scalability.
 This service simplifies the development process by eliminating the need to manage underlying infrastructure, providing a reliable environment for Streamlit-based applications.

-- The deployment process involves pushing the entire code, covering extraction, translations, and the Streamlit web application, to GitHub.
+- The deployment process involves pushing the entire code, covering text recognition, translations, and the Streamlit web application, to GitHub.
 Upon successful code push, the GitHub project URL is provided to the Azure App service, triggering an automatic deployment process.

 ### 4. Microsoft Azure Portal
 - Serves as the central hub for managing and monitoring the deployed application.
 The portal provides a comprehensive view of the application's status, including deployment details, making it a vital tool for overseeing the entire project.